We tested 61 bike lights costing $100 or less.

 Bike lights are needed for 2 reasons – to see where you’re going and to make yourself visible to others.
 Thanks to funding from Wellington City Council, all New Zealanders have access to the results of our test of front and rear lights.

 This report is free thanks to funding from Wellington City Council.

-We've gathered information on 61 bike lights.Find a bike light
+We've tested 61 bike lights.Find a bike light

 Where have all the batteries gone?

 Just a few years ago, it was common to see lights powered by replaceable AA, AAA or CR3032 batteries, but most lights now use a built-in rechargeable battery.
 While lights with replaceable batteries have considerably longer burn times, none of these lights we tested were good enough to recommend.
 Many suffered from water getting into the battery compartment.